-Including pupils with SEND in the classroom, and for providing an appropriately differentiated, challenging and progressive curriculum

-- Being proactive in implementing agreed early identification procedures for SEND and seeking advice from the Inclusion Manager on assessment and strategies to support inclusion - Familiarising themselves with the School's SEND Policy and procedures for identification, monitoring and supporting children with SEND - Managing individual and group provision carried out by Teaching Assistants for children in their class - Giving feedback to parents of pupils with SEND, including as part of the review process for Pupil Profiles or Education, Health and Care (EHC) Plans - Devising and carrying out a SEND timetable which highlights and identifies when interventions will take place for children in their class - Preparing intervention programmes and accompanying resources and materials to support learners with SEND - Following the graduated approach to providing support for children with SEND ref. section 4.0 of this Policy. - Maintaining their class SEND file as a working document
+- Including pupils with SEND in the classroom, and for providing an appropriately adapted, challenging and progressive curriculum - Being proactive in implementing agreed early identification procedures for SEND and seeking advice from the Inclusion Manager on assessment and strategies to support inclusion - Familiarising themselves with the School's SEND Policy and procedures for identification, monitoring and supporting children with SEND - Managing individual and group provision carried out by Teaching Assistants for children in their class - Giving feedback to parents of pupils with SEND, including as part of the review process for Pupil Profiles or Education, Health and Care (EHC) Plans - Devising and carrying out a SEND timetable which highlights and identifies when interventions will take place for children in their class - Preparing intervention programmes and accompanying resources and materials to support learners with SEND - Recording accurately and keeping up to date the provision made for pupils with SEND - Preparing information letters and other documents (as required) to inform/support pupil's access to professional support - Following the graduated approach to providing support for children with SEND ref. section 4.0 of this Policy. - Maintaining their class SEND file as a working document